tugraz-isds/rslidy/README.md

 ## 2 Features

 Rslidy has the following features:
-- Standard HTML5 elements to create slides.
+- Standard HTML elements to create slides.
-[For an introduction to HTML5, see
+[For an introduction to HTML, see
 [HTML Dog](https://htmldog.com/)
 or
 [web.dev/html](https://web.dev/html).]